Imagine entering your salon on a regular morning.

 Chances are…

-Facebook & Instagram ads have become one of the most popular ways to get new salon and spa clients fast.
-It’s a powerful marketing tactic to use when you have a new staff member joining with an empty client book or when you want to accelerate your already established business.
+Facebook and Instagram ads have become one of the most popular ways to attract new salon and spa clients quickly.
+They’re a powerful marketing tactic when a new staff member joins with an empty client book or when you want to accelerate your already established business.

-It’s in fact the number one strategy I call out in my post about the most effective ways to get new clients into your salon or spa.
+It’s the number one strategy I call out in my post about the most effective ways to get new clients into your salon or spa.

-Maybe you have tried boosting a post on Facebook already or you’ve tried some ads but it didn’t really work out.
-I’ve seen this happen to many salon owners who then conclude that Facebook ads are not for their salon.
+Maybe you have tried boosting a post on Facebook or some ads, but they didn’t work out.
+I’ve seen this happen to many salon owners who conclude that Facebook ads are not for their salon.
 If this is you, you must give it another chance.

 But this time, you’ll do it the right way.

-In this article, I’ll go through step-by-step how you can get your first Facebook ad up and running that generates new salon and spa clients on autopilot.
+In this article, I’ll explain step-by-step how to set up and run your first Facebook ad, which will generate new salon and spa clients on autopilot.

 I’m very happy you’ve landed on this article.